 Variations

-So while I typically use mozzarella and pepperoni, you can use olives, sauteed mushrooms, strips of roasted peppers, raw or roasted red onions, or any other topping you like.
+The best way to vary this recipe is to use different toppings.
+So, while I typically use mozzarella and pepperoni, you can use olives, sauteed mushrooms, strips of roasted peppers, raw or roasted red onions, or any other topping you like.
 You can also add 2 tablespoons of parmesan.

 Just remember to add toppings sparingly.
 This crust is not sturdy enough to carry a lot of toppings.

-Scroll down to the recipe card for the full instructions.
-Here are the basic steps for making this pizza:
+Scroll down to the recipe card for detailed instructions.
+Here are the basic steps for making this recipe:

 You start by processing cauliflower into "rice" in your food processor.
-(Photos 1-2).

 Next, mix the riced cauliflower with egg and spices.
-(Photo 3).
+Flatten the mixture on a parchment-lined pan.

-Then return the pizza to the oven, and bake (or broil) it until the cheese has melted and the edges are crispy and browned.
-(Photo 10).
+Once you have your crust, you can top it with your favorite toppings.
+Return the pizza to the oven and bake it until the cheese has melted and the edges are crispy and browned.
+Cut the pizza into triangles and serve.

 Expert Tips

 - Don't add too many toppings.
-This crust is not as sturdy as a regular one (or even as a chicken-crust pizza which is definitely sturdier).
+This crust is not as sturdy as a regular one (or even as a chicken-crust pizza, which is definitely sturdier).
 Adding too many toppings could cause it to become soggy and floppy.
-So add your toppings sparingly.
+So, add your toppings sparingly.

-- Don't be afraid to bake the crust until the edges seem almost burned, especially in the last step of heating up the toppings.
+- Don't be afraid to bake the crust until the edges seem almost burned, especially in the last step of heating the toppings.
 That's exactly how you ensure a tasty, crispy crust.

 Recipe FAQs

 In fact, the cauliflower flavor is hardly noticeable once you season it, bake the crust, and add the toppings.
+But if you'd like to enjoy pizza flavors without cauliflower, I recommend this keto pizza casserole.

-I know that some recipes instruct you to add Parmesan, and I'm sure it's delicious, but I don't think it's necessary.
+I know that some recipes instruct you to add parmesan, and I'm sure it's delicious, but I don't think it's necessary.
 This crust is excellent without any cheese.

 Serving Suggestions